 HMRC have an annual allowance calculator to help you work out how much annual allowance you have used and how much you can contribute to your pension schemes without facing an annual allowance charge.

-The calculator includes the transitional annual allowance rules for 2015 to 2016 and will help you check whether you need to declare an annual allowance tax charge on your self-assessment return for the 2015 to 2016 tax year (the deadline for submitting this is 31 January 2017).
-The new calculator also includes the current year.
+The calculator includes the transitional annual allowance rules for 2015 to 2016 and will help you check whether you need to declare an annual allowance tax charge on your self-assessment return.

 An annual allowance quick check tool can now found on the LGPS members website.
 Please be aware that the tool only allows you to check the amount of annual allowance used from 2016/17 onwards.

 Use the annual allowance calculator to check: